-This braised winter pork stew includes tender braised pork shoulder, mixed with some of the fall season's best produce.
+This Simple Pork Stew includes tender braised pork shoulder, mixed with some of the fall season's best produce.
 Delicious sweet potatoes, kohlrabi, and apples are served along with the pork in a rich sauce.

-If you love this nice thick comforting stew, you might also be interested in these recipes for Roasted Tomato and Herb Soup, Pork Black Bean and Pumpkin Stew, Cream Free Leek and Potato Soup, Roasted Cauliflower Soup, or one of my absolute favorite stew recipes Dutch Oven Beef Stew.
+Here are a few more soup recipes to try: Roasted Tomato and Herb Soup, Pork Black Bean and Pumpkin Stew, Cream Free Leek and Potato Soup, Chili with Green Peppers, Roasted Cauliflower Soup, and Dutch Oven Beef Stew.

 Jump to: